linked in pixel

 While you can’t always prevent getting throat sores, there are lifestyle choices you can make to reduce your chances of getting them.

-• Eat healthily and exercise regularly.
-Excess weight can push on your stomach, leading to acid reflux and GERD, both of which can cause throat sores.
-Be sure to maintain a healthy lifestyle to reduce your likelihood of getting throat sores.
+1. Maintain a healthy diet and exercise regularly.
+Excess weight can exert pressure on your stomach, leading to acid reflux and GERD, both of which may contribute to throat sores.
+Prioritizing a healthy lifestyle can significantly lower your chances of developing these sores.

-• Quit smoking.
-Not only is smoking bad for your overall health and can lead to things like cancer, but it can also cause throat sores.
-If you are a smoker, take advantage of Ochsner’s free smoking cessation program, available to Louisiana and Mississippi residents 18 years and older.
+2. Quit smoking.
+Smoking not only harms your overall health and increases the risk of cancer, but it can also lead to throat sores.
+If you smoke, consider taking advantage of Ochsner’s free smoking cessation program, available for residents of Louisiana and Mississippi who are 18 and older.

-• Practice good hygiene.
-From brushing your teeth regularly, which can help prevent mouth infections, to washing your hands frequently to reduce the spread of viruses, maintaining good hygiene can help reduce your chances of throat sores.
+3. Practice good hygiene.
+Regularly brushing your teeth can help prevent mouth infections, while frequently washing your hands can reduce the spread of viruses.
+Maintaining good hygiene is a vital step in lowering your risk of throat sores.

 You may also be interested in: